HurrayBanana/p5hosting/engine/readme.md

 see samples folder for a fully built examples (coming soon)

+the documentation is wip, needs alphabetically sorting and the like, with a jump table listing

 ### Alphabetic index of classes (doesn't include helpers.js as they are global functions)

 [Action](./docs/Action.md)